 What do you want investors to say about your company?
 What should your pitch deck embody with every slide?
 We set out to find the answers via in-depth discovery calls with our previous clients.
-This is real data from real startups.
+This is real data from real startups for impressing investors.

 Over the years we’ve worked with a lot of different startups in a lot of different industries.
 In many ways, these companies and founders are wholly different from each other.
 But in others ways they are very much alike.
 In fact, there are certain common threads that we’ve seen in many of our pitch decks.
 By no means is this analysis exhaustive or final—we’re adding to it every day.
 But we’ve identified several interesting trends.
 So let’s dive in!

 We analyzed a representative selection of the clients and pitch deck projects we’ve worked on over the past few years.
 These clients differ across business modes, industries, and desired funding.
 And yet, we’ve found some interesting commonalities in their desired messaging for impressing investors.